Skip to main content

 Fragmentation is the main failure point.
 When flights, rule checks, and documentation live in separate places, small misses can cascade into bigger operational problems.
 Keep one map that connects the trip, the rule check, the document trail, and your fallback plan.

 Start with every jurisdiction that can affect your decisions now, not only your next destination.
 Include your current location, home-country exposure, places where you work on the ground, and any jurisdiction with active filing or immigration interactions.
 Track each one in the same order: entry limit, tax-residency trigger, home-country filing interaction, and document source.
-If a rule is not verified yet, label it clearly as "Add current threshold after verification" or "Add current filing interaction after verification."
+If a rule is not verified yet, label it as pending verification and keep the source and date fields open until an official source or advisor confirms it.

 Prioritize source quality in the register.
 Use official authority material for hard rules, and store the URL plus the date checked.
 Secondary explainers can help with planning, but they should not be treated as final rule sources.
 Working papers can be useful context, but they are still preliminary and not official country positions.